natelong/box2d-lite-js/readme.md

 I plan to update the source to clean it up and document the code more, then tackle some of the bugs and low-hanging fruit in the efficiency department.
 My goal is to end up with a usable physics library with a small footprint.

+*Note:* For historical revision history, you can check out the project on [Google Project Hosting](http://code.google.com/p/box2d-lite-js/) (no longer maintained).

 **Thanks for taking the time to check this out!**